-BUT… If I bought a $3500 painting at a high-end art gallery and for some reason I lost it or needed to sell it for quick cash… and later found it at a garage sale, you bet I’d buy it — again.
+BUT… If I bought a $3500 painting at a high-end art gallery and for some reason I lost it or needed to sell it for quick cash; and later found it at a garage sale.
+I would be a complete idiot not to buy.
 Why?
 Because I know it’s a valuable piece of art.

 A sagacious buyer knows when they have something of real value… even if they find it at a garage sale.

-Next time someone tells you, “taking your ex back is like going to a yard sale and buying back your own crap” and “an ex is an ex for a reason”, ask them about their relationship or ex.
-I guarantee you in every single case, you will find that they are talking about their own experience and projecting it on every relationship and every ex.
-Talk about misery loves company.
+And next time someone tells you, “taking your ex back is like going to a yard sale and buying back your own crap” and “an ex is an ex for a reason”; ask them about their relationship or ex.
+I guarantee you in every single case, you will find that they’re talking about their own experience and projecting it on every relationship and every ex.